 Or should I keep her as she is other than re-doing/tidying up her hair, fixing up her outfit (if possible) & re-attaching her arms?

-The images below are soda dolls featured in the ‘Loving Brocante’ Magazine of No.5 2018.
+The images below show sofa dolls featured in the ‘Loving Brocante’ Magazine of No.5 2018.
 They look to have bodies much the same as my lady in pink.
 I so love these ladies.